A Maryland Crab Cake Recipe made with jumbo lump blue crab meat, Old Bay seasoning, and a secret ingredient! They are a true Maryland staple.

 *For a detailed list of ingredients and measurements, please reference the recipe card down below.

-How to Make the Best Maryland Crab Cake Recipe
+How to make Maryland Crab Cakes

 1. Prepare the crab mixture.
 In a medium-sized mixing bowl, whisk together Old Bay seasoning, parsley, baking powder, Dijon mustard, Worcestershire sauce, Old Bay tartar sauce, egg, and lemon.
 Then add the crab and panko bread crumbs.
 Cover and refrigerate for 30 minutes.